Robin Beck: Career

 Her album Trouble or Nothing - 20th Anniversary Edition, was released in February 2009, which featured new recordings of the original album's tracks, plus four new songs co-written with Tommy Denander, who also handled guitars on the whole album as well as co-producing the new tracks.
 Also in 2009, she recorded three tracks as a special guest on Impulsia's debut album, Expressions: "Fly Away", "Alone" and "Seas to Cross".

 In 2010, she appeared on a track as lead vocalist for the debut album of the Italian project Shining Line.

 In 2011, she released her eighth album The Great Escape and also recorded vocals for the British NWOBHM band Saracen on their album Marilyn, depicting the life of Marilyn Monroe.
 It was released in September 2011.
 In 2012 she performed at the Firefest and was part of the Rock Meets Classic-Tour.

 In 2013, she released her ninth album Underneath on August 12 in the UK and August 15 in Europe.
 Beck was interviewed most recently in that year by Paradise Rock.

 On March 6, 2014, Beck started her "Perfect Storm Tour", co-headlined by House of Lords and Estrella.

 On May 21, 2015, Beck started her "All That Glitters Tour" which took place in Finland, Sweden and Norway.

 Beck appeared at Rock Icons on August 7, 2015, in Alicante, Spain.

 It was revealed in April 2015 that Robin Beck was part of the Rockingham lineup at Nottingham's Rock City October 23–25.
 Beck's appearance was scheduled for the Friday, with Eclipse and headliner Tom Keifer (Cinderella) following her in the line-up.

 Beck's tenth album Love Is Coming was released by Frontiers on October 13, 2017.

+After nearly a decade, Beck announced her eleventh album Living Proof for May 15, 2026 by Frontiers.